linagora/tmail-flutter/README.md

 <details>
   <summary>Read more...</summary>
-First, we target Android, IOS mobiles.
+First, we target Android, iOS mobiles.
 We also take care of tablets and large rendering space early on in the development process.

 Then, we plan on introducing a desktop application.